harbur/kubernetic/docs/features/enterprise/pomerium.md

 Pomerium is an identity-aware proxy that enables secure access to internal applications.
 Pomerium provides a standardized interface to add access control to applications regardless of whether the application itself has authorization or authentication baked-in.
 After configuring Pomerium.
 For more information abour Pomerium check    [Pomerium official documentation](https://www.pomerium.io/docs/).

 In order to set up Pomerium for Kubernetic app, you will need to make use of [Helm](https://helm.sh/).
-Note that you also need having the Enterprise version of Kubernetic installed in your local.
+Note that you also need having the Enterprise version of Kubernetic installed in your cluster.

 ## Setting your Identity Provider Configuration

-Firstly, in order to use Pomerium you will need to set an Identity Provider Configuration that will implement the SSO (Single Sign On) authenthication to Kubernetic.
+Firstly, in order to use Pomerium you will need to set an Identity Provider Configuration that will implement the SSO (Single Sign On) authentication to Kubernetic.
 [Here](https://www.pomerium.io/docs/identity-providers/) you can find a guide on how to do that.
 You can choose from various platforms like Azure AD, AWS Cognito, Github, Gitlab, Google/GSuite, Okta and OneLogin.
 In this guide we have used [Google OAuth](https://www.pomerium.io/docs/identity-providers/google.html).

 ## Installation